How to reset check engine light once it appears? Many drivers seek a solution to this problem especially if it happens frequently.

-Before you start, install the program on the laptop and get acquainted to it.
+Before you start, install the program on the laptop and get acquainted with it.
 It’s installed like every other program, nothing special.
 This will all make work easier later in the process.

 Some versions have pre-installed scanning software in a device on the OBD II cable, so no installation is needed.

 These connectors are mostly hidden behind a plastic hatch or less visible places (like above the pedals).